openrs2/openrs2/share/doc/protocol/login.md

 |     23 |              4 | `REQUEST_WORLDLIST`         | Request world list                 |
 |     24 |  Variable byte | `CHECK_WORLD_SUITABILITY`   | Request most suitable world number |

+A curious oddity is that Old School RuneScape server processes upstream login packets in a loop, rather than only permitting a single login packet to be sent during the handshake process, which is how most current private servers are currently implemented.

+For example, it is possible to send an `INIT_GAME_CONNECTION` packet followed by an `INIT_JS5REMOTE_CONNECTION` packet.
+The connection will successfully switch to JS5 mode, even though this is not the normal sequence of packets sent by the client.

 ### 14 (`INIT_GAME_CONNECTION`)

 | Data type    | Description   |